OBOFoundry/OBOFoundry.github.io/README.md

 The [aeo page](http://obofoundry.github.io/ontology/aeo.html) shows the structured info on the right and the formatted text on the right.
 (THIS IS A BAD EXAMPLE IT HAS NO FORMATTING)

 The YAML data is strictly vetted by OBO team.
-The Makefile takes care of syntactic validation.
+The Makefile takes care of syntactic validation (the travis job runs `make test`).
 The OBO team ensures the content is correct, up to date and accurate.

 You can put any HTML or Markdown in the lower section - customize each ontology page!